FoNDUE-HTR/Documentation/README.md

 ## Quick use

-If you want to use the pipeline with a notebook, follow the instructions here [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/NOTEBOOK.md).
+If you want to use the pipeline with a notebook, follow the instructions [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/NOTEBOOK.md).

 ## About this GitHub repo